 Student Counseling Services

-Can’t see the forest for the trees?
+Can’t see the forest through the trees?

-What is Counseling?
+What is counseling?

-- An outlet to explore feelings, examine beliefs, and work toward making healthychanges.
+- An outlet to explore feelings, examine beliefs, and work toward making healthy changes.

 - A way to gain new perspectives on behavior, emotions, and relationships.